Kesavar-Kabilar/DataWhisperer-AI/README.md

 ## Overview

 This project implements a chatbot using AWS Lex that calculates the shortest distance between two cities in a directed graph.
-All edges in the graph have a weight of 1.
 The project utilizes various AWS services, including:

 * **AWS Lambda:**  Two Lambda functions are used - one for creating the graph in DynamoDB and another for interacting with Lex to retrieve distances.
 * **AWS API Gateway:**  Provides a REST API endpoint to interact with the graph creation Lambda function.